drewalth/pocketbase-swift-sdk/README.md

 ### Data Models

 The SDK uses generics to support any user model that conforms to `PBIdentifiableCollection`.
-You need to define your own User and Admin models:
+You need to define your own User models:

 ```swift
 // Define your User model